We now have heat pumps on display, as well as control systems, at our factory & showroom.

 Feel free to pop by during normal business hours to 10 Industry Blvd, Carrum Downs, Vic 3201

-Unfortunately, due to lack of support and spare parts, we cannot service or sell other brands than listed below.
+Unfortunately, due to lack of support and spare parts, we do not service or sell other brands than listed below.

 Madimack Heat Pumps are the latest high-quality heat pump brands for pools and spas.
 Their engineering and technical knowledge is incredible.
 Australian Company.
 They come in 3 levels, and range from 8kW all the way up to 195kW and feature in-built WiFi and more.